UniversalDependencies/docs/ud-feat-layers.md

 ## Gender[psor]

 Possessive
-adjectives and pronouns may have two different genders: that of the possessed object (gender agreement with modified noun) and that of the possessor (lexical feature, inherent gender).
+adjectives and pronouns may have two different <a href="ud-feat/Gender.html">genders</a>: that of the possessed object (gender agreement with modified noun) and that of the possessor (lexical feature, inherent gender).